Should You Do Ab Workouts Before or After Running?

 - By the dedicated team of editors and writers at Newsletter Station.

-Combining different types of exercise is one of the best ways to build strength, improve endurance, and create a well-rounded fitness routine.
-Many runners add core exercises to their workouts because a strong core supports better posture, balance, and running efficiency.
+Combining different types of exercise is one of the most effective ways to build strength, improve endurance, and create a balanced fitness routine.
+Many runners incorporate core training because a strong core supports better posture, stability, and running efficiency.
+As hybrid workouts become more popular, one question continues to surface: Should ab workouts be done before or after running?

-A common question among runners and fitness enthusiasts is whether ab workouts should be done before or after running.
-The answer depends on your goals, energy levels, and the type of workout you’re planning.
-Both approaches offer benefits, and understanding them can help you build a routine that supports performance, injury prevention, and long-term fitness progress.
+The answer depends on your goals, energy levels, and the type of run you’re planning.
+Both approaches offer unique benefits, and understanding them can help you build a routine that supports performance, injury prevention, and long‑term progress.

-Below, we explore the advantages of each option and how to decide what works best for your training plan.
+Below, we break down the advantages of each option and how to choose the best approach for your training plan.

 Doing Ab Workouts Before Running

-For some runners, starting with a short core workout can be an effective way to prepare the body for movement.
-Light ab exercises can activate stabilizing muscles and help improve running mechanics.
+For some runners, starting with a short core session can help activate stabilizing muscles and prepare the body for movement.

 Core Activation and Stability